Publishing

 1. Create a transacting wallet to perform transactions, to act as your intermediate identity.

 Follow the guides from the previous step to create a second wallet.
-Fund the wallet with MATIC on VERIFY Testnet (opens in a new tab).
-Follow the "Using the VERIFY Testnet" guide here for more detail.
+Fund the wallet with POL on Polygon AMOY (opens in a new tab).
+Docs on Polygon POS can be found here (opens in a new tab).

 1. Follow the setup instructions in the README.md of getting-started